 There are several potential reasons why your hearing aid might not actually work well for you in noise:

 1. You get only one hearing aid when two are recommended

 You have two ears for a reason.
 In combination, they allow you to pick up the direction of noise.
 One ear also helps fill in the blanks if the other ear mishears.
 Research shows that using two hearing aids, when required, provides significantly better performance in noise than just using one ear.
-One hearing aid is really only suitable if the other ear is normal or if the other ear is unaidable.
-Even then one has solutions such as CROS available to improve hearing from the worst side.
+One hearing aid is really only suitable if the other ear is normal or if the other ear has some hearing loss.
+In situations where one ear is beying help, one has solutions such as CROS available to improve hearing from the worst side.

 2. You are recommended hearing aids models and brands the clinic has access to rather than what is best suited to you